Neotron-Compute/Neotron-BMC/README.md

 ## Introduction

-The NMBC is an always-on microcontroller used on Neotron systems.
+The NBMC is an always-on microcontroller used on Neotron systems.
 It has very low idle power consumption, allowing it to remain powered up at all times.
 This lets it listen to button events from the Power and Reset buttons, and control the system LEDs, main `~RESET` signal and turn the main 5V Power Rail on and off.
 This lets your Neotron system have smart 'ATX PC' style features like a soft power button, and it also ensures that all power rails come up before the system is taken out of reset.

 The NBMC appears to the main Neotron system processor as an Expansion Device.
 As such it sits on the SPI bus as a peripheral device, with a dedicated Chip Select line and a dedicated IRQ line.
 It provides to the system: